Dynamic borrowing from historical controls via the synthetic prior with covariates in randomized clinical trials: Adaptive Design Based on Posterior Inference

+The third line in \eqref{final_psi_posterior_text} expresses the final posterior as a standard Bayesian update of the interim analysis \citep{berry_bayesian_2010}, where the new data is $D_2$ and the ``prior'' is the interim posterior, $p \left(\psi_{H+1} | D_I \right)$.
+The posterior for $\delta$ at the final analysis is induced by the posterior for $\psi_{H+1}$ and the independent posterior for $\psi_{trt}$ (as discussed in Section 2).

-Crucial to this design is the prior effective sample size of SPx at interim, $n^c_{eff}$, which is intended to assess how much information the historical data contribute about the new trial's control rate and how many fewer patients the new control group needs in exchange for this additional information (Hobbs et al. 2013, Schmidli et al. 2014).
-We use a simple moment matching definition of effective sample size (Weber 2020), which finds the Beta distribution with the same mean and variance as the SPx posterior, takes the effective sample size of this Beta distribution (the sum of its parameters; Morita et al. 2008), and subtracts the current sample size at interim, $n^c_1$.
-We note that it is technically possible that $n^c_{eff} - n^c_1 < 0$, indicating that using the historical data reduce certainty about the new trial's control rate and the Stage 2 sample size should be slightly increased to compensate.
-In truth, defining an effective sample size that has desirable properties for complex non-conjugate models such as SPx is an open area of research (Morita et al. 2008, Morita et al. 2012, Neuenschwander et al. 2020).
+Crucial to this design is the posterior effective sample size of SPx at interim, $n^c_{H+1, \phantom, eff}$, which is intended to assess how much information the historical data contribute about the new trial's control rate and how many fewer patients the new control group needs in exchange for this additional information \citep{hobbs_adaptive_2013, schmidli_robust_2014}.
+We use a simple moment matching definition of effective sample size (Weber 2020), which finds the Beta distribution with the same mean and variance as the SPx posterior, takes the effective sample size of this Beta distribution (the sum of its parameters; \cite{morita_determining_2008}), and subtracts the current sample size at interim, $n^c_{H+1,1}$.
+We note that it is technically possible that $n^c_{H+1, eff} < n^c_{H+1,1}$, indicating that using the historical data reduce certainty about the new trial's control rate and the Stage 2 sample size should be slightly increased to compensate.
+In truth, defining an effective sample size that has desirable properties for complex non-conjugate models such as SPx is an open area of research \citep{morita_determining_2008, morita_prior_2012, neuenschwander_predictively_2020}.
 However, the sample size thresholds used in Stage 2 of the design somewhat limit the impact of the choice of definition.
 The simple definition we use has the benefit of producing more conservative (smaller) effective sample sizes for SPx than other definitions, which sometimes produce implausibly large effective sample sizes for the SPx model.
 Regardless of the specific definition used, by measuring the effective sample size during, and not before, the trial we can measure the extent to which the new data diverge from the historical data, potentially safeguarding against inappropriate borrowing from irrelevant historical data.

 At the end of the trial, the decision rule to detect a treatment effect may take a variety of forms.
 Depending on the disease and regulatory setting, interest may focus on detecting either positive or clinically significant effects.
 To detect positive effects, we may use the rule